Preparing for the IELTS Exam

 Some of the texts may even include graphs, diagrams and illustrations.
 A glossary is provided if the texts contain any technical terms.

 Check out these Academic reading sample tasks

-In the first section, there will be or three short texts about an everyday topic.
+In the first section, there will be two or three short texts about an everyday topic.

 The second section will consist of two short texts about topics that are workplace related.
 This may include applying for jobs, pay conditions and staff training.

 The third and final section is again a topic of general interest.
 However it is slightly more difficult, longer and complex reading than the first two sections!